• Skip to primary navigation

 • Lamb mince - lamb mince can be fatty, so I advise choosing a leaner lamb mince if possible.

-• Seasoning - ground allspice, cinnamon, cumin, and coriander give the lamb mince a tasty middle eastern flavour.
+• Seasoning - ground allspice, cinnamon, cumin, and coriander give the lamb mince a tasty middle eastern flavor.
 If you don't own all of these spices don't worry.
 You could leave out one or two of them and still have a really tasty dish.
 However, I urge you not to skip the allspice because it provides a wonderful aromatic taste.

 • Beef stock - adds umami saltiness to the lamb mince.